 Caring for apple is important for higher quality yields.
 Apple trees should be trained/pruned to provide a conducive environment for their growth.
 For you to achieve high yields and proper growth, then it’s better to practice timely training and pruning.

 Training depends on the plant’s growth habit and rootstock vigor.
 Pruning is essential in such a way that the plant receives plenty of light.
 This will eventually improve the fruit color and also reduces the effect caused by hails and heavy snowfalls.
 Pruning also ensures a balance between vegetation and fruit.

 Misplaced buds should be rubbed off to prevent the growth of misplaced branches.
 The stem for young trees should be bent downwards for some weeks to slow down their vertical growth.

 Thinning, on the other hand, reduces the chances of the tress being attacked by diseases and insects.

 Intercultural Operations: – Apply glyphosate or Gammaxone/ Paraquat herbicides 4-5 months to suppress weeds.

 Apply black alkathene or hay to effectively control weeds during colder climates and also for moisture conservation.
 Oak leaves or dried grass can effectively use for mulching.

 Insect, Pests and Diseases Control

-Planting of resistance rootstocks, spraying with fenitrothion, chlorpyriphos, carbaryl suitable intercultural practice effectively controls insect, pests, and diseases attack.
+Planting of resistance rootstocks, spraying with fenitrothion, chlorpyriphos, carbaryl suitable intercultural practice effectively controls insect, pests, and disease attack.